krashevski/git-guides/docs/EN/README_REPOSITORY_STANDARDS_EN.md

 backup/2025-12-10-pre-refactor
 ```

-## 2. Commit Rules
+## 2. Commit rules

-### 2.1 Commit Message Format
+### 2.1 Commit message format
-Use a meaningful, short, and understandable format:
+Use a format that is meaningful, concise, and clear:
 ```bash
 <type>: <short description>
 ```